shivam0921/kickstarter-analysis/README.md

 1. Less the goal amount more the succesful Outcomes
 2. Goal of 10000 to 14999 is where the successful and Failed outcomes or even breakthrough

-## screenshot
+## Screenshot-2

 ![Outcomes_vs_Goals](https://github.com/shivam0921/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 - What are some limitations of this dataset?
 Not a real world exampales.
-Data is pretty stariaght forward
+Data is made up.

 - What are some other possible tables and/or graphs that we could create?
 - Category / Sub-Category Statistics